Team Kingsley hosts a ‘Jet Nose Art” contest to celebrate the Month of the Military Child

 |0

-This work, Team Kingsley hosts a ‘Jet Nose Art” contest to celebrate the Month of the Military Child [Image 3 of 3], by SMSgt Jennifer Shirar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Kingsley hosts a ‘Jet Nose Art” contest to celebrate the Month of the Military Child, by SMSgt Jennifer Shirar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Team Kingsley hosts a ‘Jet Nose Art” contest to celebrate the Month of the Military Child

 LEAVE A COMMENT